Impression And Mouth Preparation

 Answer:

-• Retention: That quality inherent in the prosthesis which resists the force of gravity, adhesiveness of foods, and the forces associated with the opening of the jaws
+• Retention: That quality inherent in the prosthesis that resists the force of gravity, adhesiveness of foods, and the forces associated with the opening of the jaws

-• Stability: The quality of the denture to be firm, steady & constant, to resist displacement by functional stresses & not to be subject to change of position when forces are applied
+• Stability: The quality of the denture to be firm, steady, and constant, to resist displacement by functional stresses & not to be subject to change of position when forces are applied

-• Support: Resistance to vertical forces of mastication, occlusal forces & other forces applied in a direction toward the denture-bearing area
+• Support: Resistance to vertical forces of mastication, occlusal forces, and other forces applied in a direction toward the denture-bearing area

 Factors Affecting Retention: